-Follow along on the blog for science-backed information, tips, and recipes.
-If you have questions, topics you’d like to learn more about, or if you’re interested in working with me, please send me a message.
+Join my Facebook Group, Fit, Fearless, and Fed Women Run the World to connect with me and other active women over 40.
+Follow along on the blog for more nutrition information, tips, and recipes.
+And if you have topics you’d like to learn more about or if you’re interested in working with me, please send me a message.
 I look forward to getting to know you and hopefully helping to make your life a little bit easier!

 Kathy Brown, MS, RDN